Sue Gray: Inside track on an almighty row

 Sue Gray is back in the news: the civil servant who compiled the report into Partygate and Boris Johnson, and has now been offered a job by Labour to work for Sir Keir Starmer.

 Has she acted properly?
 Why are some people so angry about it?
-And why was there an almighty row in government about what they could - and couldn't - say about it?
+And why was there an almighty row in government involving ministers, government lawyers and even the country's most senior civil servant about what they could - and couldn't - say about it?

 Was the Sue Gray statement watered down - and why does it matter?